-The majority of leaders set a clear direction and vision for the school which embraces the priorities of the UAE in terms of external benchmarking against national and international standards.
-The school is committed to its students achieving high academic standards to gain entry into prestigious universities across the world.
-The commitment to inclusion is less well defined.
-There is a special educational needs coordinator, (SENCo), but she is currently deployed as a class teacher to cover a long-term absence.
-One of the vice principals is covering the SENCo role until the end of term, when a new SENCo is due to commence work at the school.
+PS6: Leadership and management 6.1 Effectiveness of leadership Internal Evaluations Elements External Evaluations 6.1.1 The majority of leaders set a clear direction and vision for the school which embraces the priorities of the Vision and Direction UAE in terms of external 6.1.2 benchmarking against national and international standards.
+The school Educational Leadership is committed to its students achieving high academic standards 6.1.3 to gain entry into prestigious universities across the world.
+The Relationships and Communication commitment to inclusion is less well 6.1.4 defined.
+There is a special educational needs coordinator, Capacity to Innovate and Improve (SENCo), but she is currently deployed as a class teacher to 6.1.5 cover a long-term absence.
+One of Impact on and accountability for the vice principals is covering the SENCo role until the end of term, school performance when a new SENCo is due to commence work at the school.
 Students of determination are not formally identified, although students with special educational needs are recognized and are provided with individual education plans.
 However, these plans are generic, lack precise actions and are not currently, monitored.
 Students with special educational needs do not have 1-1 lessons outside of the classroom, although teachers make efforts to meet their needs within lessons.
 The school has no lift but does have ramps into all buildings.
 Students with a physical disability are educated on the ground floor, which allows them access to classrooms, PE facilities and to the library but not to the science laboratories or art rooms.
 The majority of leaders have a secure knowledge of the curriculum.
 However, not all middle leaders recognize best practices in teaching and learning.
 They focus too heavily on what the teacher is doing, rather than what the students are learning.
 The school has a strong focus on students' personal development.
 Relationships are positive and professional.
 Communication is usually effective.
-Middle leaders, many of whom are new to their roles, are not yet clear about their roles and responsibilities in terms of analyzing data and communicating it to teachers to use in their planning.
-However, senior leaders are providing support for the middle leaders; external training is planned for September 2022.
-The majority of leaders recognize that further improvements need to be made.
-School performance since the previous inspection has been maintained, despite the challenges posed by the global pandemic.
-The new senior leadership team are beginning to address the recommendations of the previous inspection.
-A new, consistent assessment system is due to be introduced from September.
-Technology is used effectively by both teachers and students.
-There are some small improvements in the junior and senior high phases of the school in Arabic as a first and second language.
-Leaders have ensured that the school is compliant with statutory and regulatory requirements and that high standards of health and safety, including child protection, continue to be maintained.
+Middle leaders, many of whom are new to their roles, are not yet clear about their